-1. Ask the scorers to put the students' speech evaluation (individual) sheets in numerical order by contestant coding.

-- 2. Remind the scorers that they should not have scored the audition periods for presiding officers.
+- 1. Ask the scorers to put the students' speech evaluation (individual) sheets in numerical order by contestant coding. - 2.
+Remind the scorers that they should not have scored the audition periods for presiding officers.
 The elected presiding officer should be scored for one speech for each hour he/she served as PO. - 3.
 On the Master Ballot, the scorers should rank the top 8 members of the chamber.
-This rank is not necessarily connected to the points awarded for speeches (ratings of 1-6); however, a member should have given speeches or served as presiding officer in order to be ranked. - Remind the scorers to consider the presiding officers in their rankings if the PO deserves to be ranked. - 4.
-Verify that scorers' paperwork is completed correctly: - □ Evaluation (individual) sheets are signed □ Appropriate number of competitors ranked □ Master ballot is signed - 5.
-The parliamentarian does not rank until the end of the day, following Session II, so do not request their materials during session I. - 6.
-Request that the Scorers remain in the chamber until you have returned from the Ballot Table to release them. - 7.
-Return ballots to the Ballot Check-in Station in the auditorium and remain there while ballots are checked.
-When officials have cleared your chamber ballots, return immediately to your chamber and release the Scorers.
+This rank is not necessarily connected to the points awarded for speeches (ratings of 1-6); however, a member should have given speeches or served as presiding officer in order to be ranked. - Remind the scorers to consider the presiding officers in their rankings if the PO deserves to be ranked.

+4. Verify that scorers' paperwork is completed correctly

+☐ Evaluation (individual) sheets are signed

+☐ Appropriate number of competitors ranked

+☐ Master ballot is signed

+Request that the Scorers and Parliamentarian remain in the chamber until you have returned from the TAB room to dismiss them.